Amir-Mano/R_Course_2024/final_project/Results - C2.md

-### Logistic Regression - Keyboards ###
+### Logistic Regression - Strings ###

-**model1: log-odds = -1.833**
+**model1: log-odds = -1.907**

-The intercept (-1.833) represents the log-odds of being a keyboard player when no predictors are included.
+The intercept (-1.907) represents the log-odds of being a strings player when no predictors are included.
-The result is p = 0.14, meaning that without considering any variables, the estimated probability of a musician being a keyboard player is ~14%.
+The result is p = 0.14, meaning that without considering any variables, the estimated probability of a musician being a strings player is ~14%.

-**model2: log-odds = -1.58846 - 0.02067 × Practice**
+**model2: log-odds = -2.99640 + 0.06955 × Practice**

-The intercept (-1.58846) represents the log-odds of being a keyboard player when practice is 0.
+The intercept (-2.99640) represents the log-odds of being a strings player when practice is 0.
-The Practice coefficient (-0.02067) suggests that each additional hour of practice per week decreases the odds of being a keyboard player.
+The Practice coefficient (0.06955) suggests that each additional hour of practice per week increases the odds of being a strings player.

-**model3 (same sample of model4): log-odds = -2.2642 + 0.0117 × Practice**
+**model3 (same sample of model4): log-odds = -2.82905 + 0.06164 × Practice**

-The intercept (-2.2642) is lower than in previous models, suggesting a lower baseline probability of being a keyboard player in this subset.
+The intercept (-2.82905) is slightly higher than in Model 2, suggesting a different baseline probability of being a strings player in this subset.
-The Practice coefficient (+0.0117) has changed direction, meaning that here, more practice is slightly associated with a higher likelihood of being a keyboard player.
+The practice coefficient (0.06164) remains positive, reinforcing the idea that more practice is associated with increased odds of playing a string instrument.

-**model4: log-odds = -1.89516 + 0.00929 × Practice - 0.03791 × AoO**
+**model4: log-odds = +1.13713 + 0.05889 × Practice -0.52902 × AoO**

-The Practice coefficient (+0.00929) remains positive, reinforcing the idea that practice might be slightly associated with higher odds of being a keyboard player.
+The practice coefficient (0.05889) remains positive, confirming the trend that increased practice is linked to a higher likelihood of being a strings player.
-The AoO coefficient (-0.03791) suggests that for each additional year of AoO, the odds of being a keyboard player decrease.
+The AoO coefficient (-0.52902) suggests that for each additional year of AoO, the odds of being a strings player decrease.
-This model suggests that keyboard players tend to start playing music at an earlier age compared to others.
+This model suggests that strings players tend to start playing music at an earlier age compared to others.

 **Conclusions**

-Wind players tend to start later than other musicians, while Keyboards players tend to start earlier.
+Wind players tend to start later than other musicians, while strings players tend to start earlier.
-Practice has only a small impact on predicting Wind players, and mixed results when predicting Keyboards players.
+Practice is positively associated with being a strings player, but its effect on wind players is minimal.
+AoO plays a significant role in predicting instrument group, with later AoO increasing the likelihood of wind players and decreasing the likelihood of strings players.